Ascension Providence Hospital School of Diagnostic Medical Sonography

 A maximum of four students are selected for each program.

 Students attend 40 hours weekly (Monday thru Friday) which includes an average of 8-16 hours of classes with the remainder of time scheduled in clinical assignments focused on applying theory.

 Application fee of $50 due on or before application deadline.

 All interviewed candidates will be required to take the Pegasus Ultrasound Student Assessment exam (approx. fee of $65.00 - not included in application fee)

 Program tuition is $9,000 plus a one-time $150 lab fee.
 A tuition deposit is required upon acceptance into the program.
 All payments are non-refundable.

 Students are required to purchase the required program textbooks (approximately $800), this is not included in the program tuition.

-Each student is required to have a personal tablet (i.e. Apple iPad or Amazon Fire) available for school use during program hours.
+Each student is recommended to have a personal tablet (i.e. Apple iPad or Amazon Fire) available for school use during program hours.